sybrew/the-seo-framework/readme.txt

 TODO add toggle for homepage settings where each "language" installed can be altered accordingly.
 	-> This requires probably a whole lot more work than I'd have hoped.
 	-> This can go wrong if the default language changes, or disappears.
+		-> But, this is effectively the same issue we have with Custom Post Type Archives.
+			-> Speaking of which, we should also have such a switcher for those... ugh.
+TODO check mail Dean about WPML config

 TODO why is base_get_sitemap_store_key() used instead of one inferred from the $sitemap_id?
 	-> Move that to the sitemap bridge; so we could also a transient for Google News?